British Columbia. River: Fraser River drainage

 Name officially adopted in 1925

-Albert W. Holmes (died 1920s) was the provincial forest ranger in McBride as early as 1915.
+This river was known as Beaver River earlier than 1910.
+Around 1913 British Coumbia Land Surveyor James Alexander Walker [1887–1959] renamed it for Albert W. Holmes [died 1920s], a provincial forest ranger in McBride as early as 1915.
 Holmes, an American, later farmed in Dunster.
 He died, unmarried, in the Prince George hospital.
-The river was named by surveyor James A. Walker between 1912 and 1915.
-The local name of the river, “Beaver,” dates from before 1910.

 Wrigley’s British Columbia Directory for 1918 lists “Holmes Albert W farming” for Dunster.